brandonsalter/Seasonal-Average-Pooling-Baseline/README.md

 The data was originally retrieved from ENTSO-E Transparency Platform, which provides access to electricity generation, transportation, and consumption data for the pan-European market.

 I'm using German consumption data ranging from Jan 2015 to Jan 2020.
 The German load data was initially obtained with 15-min resolution.
-It has been resampled it on an daily basis for this analysis.
+It has been resampled to be on an daily basis for this analysis.
 The data was collated by Francois Raucent and posted on his Kaggle page linked below.
-The initial data preparation also closely resembles the method used in his accompanying notebook.
+The initial data preparation closely resembles the method used in his accompanying notebook.

 https://www.kaggle.com/datasets/francoisraucent/western-europe-power-consumption?select=de.csv